Recover a Lost Gmail or Email Draft on Android

 Where to go next

 If this is actually a broader deleted-text problem, return to the deleted text guide.
-If you are still uncertain whether the loss fits Gmail, use the triage tool.
+If you are still uncertain about your loss scenario, use the triage tool.

 FAQ